Sister Jean gets the vaccine and seat at the NCAA Tournament - WTMJ

 “Going to take everything we got.
 They’re one of the best teams in the country,” Williamson said.
 “That’s no secret.”

-ORU wasn’t exactly a secret — it boasts the nation’s leading scorer in Max Abmas — but only 4.25 percent of people who filled out brackets at the NCAA site picked them to oust the Buckeyes.
+ORU wasn’t exactly a secret — it boasts the nation’s leading scorer in Max Abmas — but only 4.25% of people who filled out brackets at the NCAA site picked them to oust the Buckeyes.

 “When they rank them, it was only just a number at the end of the day,” said Obanor, who scored seven of his 30 in overtime.
 Abmas added 29.